manarhedhli/MoneyManagementApp/README.md

 # Welcome to Your MoneyManagement App 👋

 ## Description
-This is a React Native app based on the interfaces created in Figma.
-You can view the design [here](https://www.figma.com/design/bnQIGthKn5RF2B5brxRyZ7/MoneyManagamnetAPP-(Community)?node-id=7-712&node-type=FRAME&t=vRjF7bpuGlQNmg78-0).
+This is a React Native app based on a publicly available Figma design.
+The design can be viewed [here](https://www.figma.com/design/bnQIGthKn5RF2B5brxRyZ7/MoneyManagamnetAPP-(Community)?node-id=7-712&node-type=FRAME&t=vRjF7bpuGlQNmg78-0).
 This app helps manage money and track both incomes and expenses.